algorys/redproject/README.md

 * redproject.url : Put your Redmine's url server, without a slash ending.
 Example : ``http://myredmine.com``
 * redproject.img : Maybe you have a custom icon for your Redmine installation.
 You can put image'url here.
 Example : ``http://www.example.com/image.png``
 * redproject.API : Set your Redmine API's key, preference Administrator key.

 **NOTE :** currently redproject.view is not integrated !!
 * TODO : redproject.view : Choose the view you want to display.
 This will depend on the wiki user's access rights in Redmine.
   * Impersonate : select this if your wiki's users have the same UID as Redmine's users. e.g. : LDAP authentication.
-Redissue then will manage rights based on private or public projects.
+Redproject then will manage rights based on private or public projects.
   * Userview : doesn't manage access rights and display issue even if it's in private project.

 ## Syntax